Another circle in Alaska: Denali Highway, an aerial view of the Kluane Icefield and the long way to British Columbia, Canada.

 The center of the village slightly crowded.

 Everybody celebrating and enjoying Independence Day.
-Some more lazy by sitting along the streetside, waving a flag, supposedly watching the President’s incredible speech on the phone, …
+Some lazier by sitting along the streetside, waving a flag, supposedly watching the President’s incredible speech on the phone, …

 … while others are considerably more active.
 Decorating their beautiful hair with a flag, enjoying a sumptuous dinner at the village’s al-fresco eatery, a couple of beers and then go back home – probably happy and visibly well nourished.

 Enough of this.
 At the roadside we already discover a clear indication that now we’re driving southwards.
-Thus, approach the better side of the great Mexican-Friendship-Wall.
+Thus, approaching the better side of the great Mexican-Friendship-Wall.

 Tok, 6th July